astropy/halotools/docs/model_building/model_components/phase_space_models/nfw_profile_tutorial.rst

 In the case of our `~NFWPhaseSpace` model, we calculate the ``conc_NFWmodel`` property with ``new_haloprop_func_dict``.
 The newly created halo_table key will be called ``conc_NFWmodel``, and the value bound to this key will be whatever result is returned by the `NFWPhaseSpace.conc_NFWmodel` function.

+2. A `numpy.dtype` object called ``_galprop_dtypes_to_allocate`` is created and bound to the instance.

+As described in :ref:`galprop_dtypes_to_allocate_mechanism`, the purpose of ``_galprop_dtypes_to_allocate`` is to inform the `~halotools.empirical_models.factories.HodModelFactory` the name and data type of the galaxy attributes that will be created by the component model, so that the appropriate memory can be pre-allocated without any hard-coding in the `~halotools.empirical_models.factories.HodModelFactory`.
+For the case of our `~NFWPhaseSpace` model, we require *x, y, z, vx, vy, vz*, and we also allocate *host_centric_distance* as this is an interesting physical characteristic of satellite galaxies upon which other properties defined elsewhere may depend.

+3. Build lookup tables for the spatial and velocity profiles using `MonteCarloGalProf.setup_prof_lookup_tables`.

+The purpose of these lookup tables is to improve performance of the Monte Carlo generation of mock galaxy spatial positions and velocities.
+See :ref:`monte_carlo_galprof_lookup_tables` for details.

+4. A python list called ``_mock_generation_calling_sequence`` is created and bound to the instance.

+This list determines which bound methods of `NFWPhaseSpace` will be called during mock-population, and in which order.
+The `NFWPhaseSpace` model only has a single such method, `~NFWPhaseSpace.assign_phase_space`, which itself simply calls the `~NFWPhaseSpace.mc_pos` and `~NFWPhaseSpace.mc_vel` methods in turn.
+See :ref:`mock_generation_calling_sequence_mechanism` for details.